spraveengupta/DigitalMarketing/README.md

 Prerequisites -

-1. Ensure all the three files - data file (csv), ipynb and R files in the same location and .
+1. Ensure all the three files - data file (csv), ipynb and R files in the same location and run the python code.
 	- To run all the cells in the python notebook, follow the work flow - Click 'Cell' --> 'Run All'

 2. Python code uses the following packages - pandas, numpy, tabulate, seaborn, matplotlib and sklearn.
 If any package is missing, use the following in anacond prompt to install the packages